adimarov/ethcanner/README.md

 }
 ```

-Records are placed in the log file in the data folder.
-Each run is placed into the individual text file.
+Each run will generate a separate file wiht a different name.

 This is a nodejs project.
-In order to run it, clone the repo, then run
+In order to run it, clone the repo, then:
 ```
 npm install
 ```